Steven M. Barney

 Vice President of Business Operations

 Carolyn received her BS in Corporate Finance from Arizona State University and earned an MBA from Fordham University.
-She began her career working her way up the corporate ladder for IBM, Dun & Bradstreet, and Parexel in the financial arena, and was fortunate to then become a stay- at- home mom for 10 years raising a young family.
+She began her career working her way up the corporate ladder for IBM, Dun & Bradstreet, and Parexel in the financial arena, and was fortunate to then become a stay-at-home mom for 10-years while raising a young family.

 Carolyn first became involved in the Arc in 2004, searching for direction, resources and activities for her son, who was newly diagnosed with Autism.

-She returned to the corporate world and with a long commute and business travel, quickly realized that raising two children, one with an intellectual developmental disability was a challenge.
+She returned to the corporate world, but with a long commute and business travel, she quickly realized that raising two children, one with an intellectual developmental disability, was a challenge.

 Her son is now a proud graduate of Boston Higashi School and focuses on long distance biking and sailing competitively with her husband.
 Her daughter is earning a PhD in Oceanography and Aquaculture in New Zealand.